How to Work Successfully with Digital Nomads

 Live and virtual meeting

-The number of digital nomads in the American workforce grew 131% from 2019 to 2022.
-According to our research, this growth will continue as traditional employees as well as independent professionals embrace an “on the road” work style.
+The number of digital nomads in the American workforce grew from 16.9% to 17.3% from 2022 to 2023.
+According to our research, this growth will continue as traditional employees and independent professionals embrace an “on-the-road” work style.

 Working successfully with digital nomads has the same characteristics as working successfully with any remote independent professional.
 For example, simplified and quick processes like streamlined onboarding are important and can be especially valuable for traveling contractors.
-Working with digital nomads, though, often requires additional or different approaches to proven practices.
+However, working with digital nomads often requires additional or different approaches to proven practices.

 1. Get Clarity